 There is enough research to indicate that depression and other symptoms of emotional distress continue for months or even years after a car accident.
 Those long-term consequences can include phobias, irrational fears, and depression.
 In fact, studies have indicated that at least one -third of all people involved in injurious accidents suffer from post-traumatic stress disorder, depression, phobias, and anxiety for at least one year after the incident.
 Post-accident depression can be compensated by the at-fault driver, read on to find out how.

 How to Claim Damages for Depression after Car Accident

 While it is simpler and more straightforward to prove physical injuries in an accident, a person may find it much more challenging to determine emotional wounds, like depression.
-That is because that there are no tools that can clearly measure the extent and severity of the symptoms of depression, or even whether they do exist.
-It doesn't make it easier that many insurance fraud investigators try to disprove claims of emotional distress, alleging that these damages are only included to amplify the value of the claim.
+That is because there are no tools that can clearly measure the extent and severity of the symptoms of depression, or even whether they do exist.
+It doesn't make it easier than many insurance fraud investigators try to disprove claims of emotional distress, alleging that these damages are only included to amplify the value of the claim.

 Nothing could be further from the truth.
 Accident victims frequently suffer emotionally.
 If you have suffered emotional distress after an accident, note down all your symptoms.
 Maintain a journal of your feelings and document these symptoms, to help you file a claim.